presscustomizr/customizr/readme.md

 ## Changelog
 = 3.3.19 April 13th 2015 =
 fixed : Black Studio TinyMCE Plugin issue.
-Load TC_resource class when tinymcs_css callback is fired from the customizer
+Load TC_resource class when tinymce_css callback is fired from the customizer

 = 3.3.18 April 11th 2015 =
 added : support for polylang and qtranslate-x